clab/dynet/README.md

 # cnn
 C++ neural network library

-### Important: Eigen version requirement

-You need the [development version of the Eigen library](https://bitbucket.org/eigen/eigen) for this software to function. **If you use any of the released versions, you may get assertion failures or compile errors.**
+cnn is a neural network library that is written in C++ (with bindings in Python).
+It is designed to be efficient when run on either CPU or GPU, and works well with networks that have dynamic structures that change for every training instance.
+Read the instructions below to get started, and feel free to contact the [cnn-users group](https://groups.google.com/forum/#!forum/cnn-users) group or [github page](http://github.com/clab/cnn) with any questions, issues, or contributions.

 ### Building

+Before compiling cnn, you need the [development version of the Eigen library](https://bitbucket.org/eigen/eigen) for this software to function. **If you use any of the released versions, you may get assertion failures or compile errors.**

 First you need to fetch the dependent libraries